-From 2009-2012, Tony served as the Senior Vice President of the 2012 Indianapolis Super Bowl Host Committee, and was responsible for providing administrative oversight and staff support for the Near Eastside Legacy Project and various community outreach efforts ranging from neighborhood redevelopment to educational programs to environmental initiatives to cultural arts projects to human impact initiatives.
-Over 200,000 Indiana residents, young and old participated in various Indianapolis Super Bowl Host Committee and NFL initiatives.
+Prior to his tenure with the IUL, Mason served as the senior vice president of the 2012 Indianapolis Super Bowl Host Committee and was responsible for providing administrative oversight and staff support for the Near Eastside Legacy Project and various community outreach efforts, including neighborhood redevelopment, educational programs, environmental initiatives, cultural arts projects, and human impact initiatives.
+More than 200,000 Indiana residents participated in various Indianapolis Super Bowl Host Committee and NFL initiatives.

-Prior to joining the 2012 Indianapolis Super Bowl Host Committee, Tony served as the Executive Director of the Circle City Classic for eight years building upon the Classic's tradition of staging one of the nation’s largest, black college football events.
-As Executive Director, Tony led a diverse team that included the Circle City Classic Executive Committee, Organizing Committee, staff, and over 500 volunteers.
-Under his leadership, the annual Classic weekend consistently attracted over 100,000 attendees generating an estimated economic impact of nearly $15 million for the city of Indianapolis, annually.
-Additionally, Tony and his team provided nearly $100,000 for scholarships awarded through the Indiana Black Expo/Circle City Classic Scholarship Program and supported Indianapolis Black Alumni Council’s Annual Fair, which generated more than $2 million annually in educational assistance to Indianapolis area students through its partnerships with HBCUs.
+Before joining the 2012 Indianapolis Super Bowl Host Committee staff, Mason served as the executive director of the Circle City Classic for eight years, staging one of the nation’s largest Black college football events.
+Under his leadership, the annual Classic weekend consistently attracted more than 100,000 attendees annually generating an estimated economic impact of nearly $15 million for the city of Indianapolis.
+Additionally, the Classic awarded nearly $100,000 annually in scholarships through the Circle City Classic Scholarship Program and supported Indianapolis Black Alumni Council’s Annual Fair, which generated more than $2 million annually in educational assistance to Indianapolis area students through its partnerships with HBCUs.

-Currently, Tony is a member of the Indiana Youth Institute's Board of Directors and he serves on steering or advisory committees with the United Way of Central Indiana, the Greater Indianapolis Progress Committee, Race Cultural Relations Leadership Network, the African American Coalition of Indianapolis, Regions Bank Community Development Corporation, the Indiana Sports Corporation.
-Previously, he served on the boards of the Indianapolis Urban League, and the Indiana AAU Boys' Basketball Committee.
-He was also a founding member of the Indianapolis Urban League's Young Professionals.
+Currently, Mason is a member of the Indianapolis Neighborhood Housing Partnership’s board of directors, and he serves on steering or advisory committees with the United Way of Central Indiana, the Greater Indianapolis Progress Committee, the Race and Cultural Relations Leadership Network, the African American Coalition of Indianapolis, Regions Bank Community Development Corporation, the Indiana Sports Corporation, the Corporate and Community Partnership for Racial Equity, and the Business Equity for Indy Initiative.